 What candidates often do not realize is that McKinsey interviews are hypotheses-driven.
 So, at all points of the case, you need to formulate your hypotheses.
 If you want to get familiar with the best approach on how to solve McKinsey cases, check out our Ready-for-McKinsey video academy, where we give examples of how bad, good and excellent candidates go through the case and what does it take to get maximum points in McKinsey business case interview.

 If you want to go deeper to brush up on your math skills, we have created a program with detailed insider learning materials, 25 videos and a guidebook as well as 2,000 practice drills that mimick the McKinsey, BCG, and Bain case interview math as well as the aptitude and analytics test math for you here: the Case Interview Math Mastery.

-Also, if you want to get to know typical McKinsey business cases on top of what is available on McKinsey website, check out our McKinsey-style Case Book – there we put together 3 very different McKinsey-style business cases for you to practice.
+We have compiled a list of relevant case interview examples here.
+Also, if you want to get to know typical McKinsey business cases on top of what is available on the McKinsey website, check out our McKinsey-style Case Book – there we put together 3 very different McKinsey-style business cases for you to practice.

 - Case interview math: the ultimate guide